What is Farm Debt Mediation?

 There are two types of mediation available under the Act:

 - Farmer initiated mediation - where a farmer takes the initiative to request mediation with their creditor, whether the farmer is in default or not.

 - Creditor initiated mediation - where a creditor who wishes to enforce a farm mortgage in default, must issue a notice as required by section 8 of the Farm Debt Mediation Act 2018, advising the farmer that the farmer is entitled to request mediation within 21 days.

 Mediation is provided through the Office of the South Australian Small Business Commissioner.

 Mediations will be provided through the Office of the Small Business Commissioner.
-The Small Business Commissioner has determined that the fee payable by each of the parties participating in mediation of a farm debt dispute under this Act will be $195.00 per party, per mediation day (or part of a mediation day), provided that the Commissioner may, at his entire discretion, partly or wholly waive the fee for any or all parties to the mediation.
+The Small Business Commissioner has determined that the fee payable by each of the parties participating in mediation of a farm debt dispute under this Act may be $195.00 per party, per mediation day (or part of a mediation day), provided that the Commissioner may, at his entire discretion, partly or wholly waive the fee for any or all parties to the mediation.